Defective Magellan Lead Testing Devices

 Magellan Executives Face Criminal Charges

 Three former Magellan officers and employees have been charged with conspiracy, wire fraud and FDA violations by the U.S. Attorney’s Office for the District of Massachusetts.
-The officials are the Chief Executive Officer (CEO), Chief Operating Officer (COO) and Director of Quality Assurance and Regulatory Affairs for Magellan Diagnostics, Inc.
+Named officials include the Chief Executive Officer (CEO), Chief Operating Officer (COO) and Director of Quality Assurance and Regulatory Affairs for Magellan Diagnostics, Inc.

-Magellan LeadCare testing devices were introduced in 2006 and have been used in millions of children and adults.
+Magellan LeadCare testing devices were introduced in 2006 and have been used in thousands of children and adults.
 Company officials are accused of discovering the inaccuracy of the testing devices in 2013 but covering up the problems in order to protect the company, boost profits and maintain company stock values in preparation for a sale to Meridian Bioscience.
-Magellan’s CEO and COO received bonuses of almost $2.5 million after the sale of the company.
+The three Magellan officials individually profited hundreds of thousands of dollars after the sale of the company.